vmware/vic/doc/design/volumes/nfsvolumestores.md

 # Specification to support containers with NFS based shared volumes in VIC

 Container users want to be able to access shared storage between their containers programatically.
-Docker solves this by way of adding [NFS volumes](https://docs.docker.com/engine/reference/commandline/volume_create/#/driver-specific-options).
+Docker solves this by way of host specific bind mounts adding [NFS volumes](https://docs.docker.com/engine/reference/commandline/volume_create/#/driver-specific-options).
 VIC can streamline this functionality for the user by abstracting this away from the container user and allowing the VI admin to configure the VCH with NFS based volumes access by way of our `VolumeStore`.
-This way, the VI admin can add an NFS based VolumeStore to the VCH, and the VI admin need only create volumes on it without needing to know the details of the NFS target.
+This way, the VI admin can add an NFS based VolumeStore to the VCH, and the container user need only create volumes on it without needing to know the details of the NFS target.

 ### Requirements